Tips for applying to UC Davis as a freshman

 If you attend a California public high school, see your high school’s UC-approved course list for more information about honors courses.
 Only UC-approved courses that are listed as honors are eligible to receive an extra grade point.

-Nonresident applicants should check the box for both AP, IB and UC-transferable college courses—you should mark the honors box (AP, IB, CL) as appropriate for all of the above.
+Nonresident applicants should check the honors box (AP, IB, CL) for AP, IB and UC-transferable college courses as appropriate for all of the above.

 Reporting international education